medialab/minet/docs/cli.md

 Minet Facebook Url Likes Command
 ================================

-Retrieve the approximate number of Facebook 'likes' about a given list of URLs.
+Retrieve the approximate number of "likes" each url of a CSV file has on Facebook.

-It is obtained by scraping Facebook's like button, but it is approximate:
-"1.2K people like this."
+It is found by scraping Facebook's like button, which only give a rough estimation of the real number like so: "1.2K people like this."

-The number does not actually correspond to the number of like reactions, but rather to the sum of like, love, 'ahah', angry, etc, reactions plus the number of comments and shares that the URL generated on Facebook.
+Note that the number does not actually only correspond to the number of like reactions, but rather to the sum of like, love, ahah, angry, etc. reactions plus the number of comments and shares that the URL generated on Facebook.

 positional arguments:
   column                      Name of the column containing the URL in the CSV file or a single url.